darshandurve20/Real-Time-Analysis-of-Tweets-with-Spark-Streaming/README.md

 I am running this app on an Ubuntu Vm inside Virtual Box.
 Additionally, I have installed Python(and the required libraries), Java, Scala & Apache Spark.

 * TweetStream.py - This file is for extracting streams of tweets and routing them through a Stream Listener to a secure socket connection.
-I have hidden the API & Token keys for accessing the Twitter API
+I have hidden the consumer & access keys which is needed to access the Twitter API
 * SparkStreamingApp.ipynb - In this file, Spark Streaming consumes the data streams and feeds it to the Spark engine for processing and analyzing the tweets.